ValMobile/RealisticSurvival-Wiki/pages/FAQ.md

 There is not a set answer for each and every plugin, but Realistic Survival will not be compatible with any plugin that heavily utilizes action bars or custom resource packs.

 ## Does XYZ custom mob exist?
-No custom mobs, including dragons and sea serpents, are implemented currently.
+Only dragons and sea serpents are implemented currently.
+They appear as vanilla Minecraft ender dragons and elder guardians, respectively.
 However, certain mobs drop custom loot.